wechicken456/Codenames-AI/README.md

 HAM DOG EMBASSY GRASS FLY
 CAPITAL OIL COLD HOSPITAL MARBLE

-The Codemaster has access to a hidden map that tells them the identity of all of the words:
+The Codemasters on each team has access to a hidden map that tells them the identity of all of the words (Red, Blue, Civilian or Assassin).

 *Red* *Red* *Civilian* *Assassin* *Red*
+*Red* *Civilian* *Red* *Blue* *Civilian*
+*Blue* *Civilian* *Civilian* *Red* *Civilian*
+*Blue* *Blue* *Civilian* *Blue* *Red*
-*Red* *Civilian* *Red* *Civilian* *Civilian* *Civilian* *Civilian* *Civilian* *Blue* *Civilian* *Red* *Civilian* *Red* *Red*
+*Red* *Civilian* *Red* *Blue* *Red*

-Meaning that the words that Codemaster wants their teammate to guess are:
+The Guessers on each team do not have access to this map, and so do not know the identity of any words.
+Players need to work as a team to select their words as quickly as possible, while minimizing the number of incorrect guesses.
+For example, the red team's guesser needs to select the following words:

-DAY, SLIP, CHICK, FALL, WALL, CAPITAL, HOSPITAL, MARBLE
+DAY, SLIP, CHICK, FALL, WALL, STREAM, FLY, CAPITAL, MARBLE

+### Turns:

-The Codemaster then supplies a clue and a number (the number of guesses the Guesser is obligated to make):
+At the start of each team's turn, the Codemaster supplies a clue and a number (the number of words related to that clue).

 e.g., `('pebble',2)`

 The clue must:
-* Be semantically related to what the Codemaster wants their guesser to guess -- no using words to tell the position of the words
+* Be semantically related to what the Codemaster wants their guesser to guess -- i.e. no using words to tell the position of the words
 * Be a single English word
-* NOT be derived from or derive one of the words on the board -- i.e. days or cloaked are not valid clues
+* NOT be derived from or derive one of the words on the board -- i.e. days or cloaked are not valid clues. *Note, in our code we enforce through a strict string sub-word check.
+However, this can be circumnavigated by providing words that are spelt incorrectly or contain additional characters.
+For competition purposes, human judges will be used to ensure that provided clues stick to this rule, and repeated violations will result in disqualification.*

-The guesser then returns a list of their guesses, in order of importance:
+The Guesser then selects from the remaining words on he board, based on the which words are most associated with the Codemaster's clue.

-e.g. `['MARBLE', 'STREAM']`
+e.g. `'MARBLE'`

-This would result in them guessing 1 word correctly -- MARBLE -- and guessing one that is linked to a civilian -- STREAM.
-If instead the guesser had guessed:

-`['STREAM', 'MARBLE']`

-Then the result would be in 1 incorrect guess -- STREAM -- and their turn would have ended at that point.
-It is important for the guesser to correctly order their guesses, as ordering is important.
+The identity of the selected word is then revealed to all players.
+If the Guesser selected a word that is their team's colour, then they may get to pick another word.
+The Guesser must always make at least one guess each turn, and can guess up to one word more than the number provided in the Codemaster's clue.

-If a guesser guesses an invalid clue, their turn is forfeit.
+If a Guesser selects a word that is not their team's colour, their turn ends.
+The Guesser can choose to stop selecting words (ending their turn) any time after the first guess.

+###Ending:

-Play proceeds, passing back and forth, until one of 3 outcomes is achieved:
+Play proceeds, passing back and forth, until one of three outcomes is achieved:

-* All of the Red tiles have been found -- the team wins
+* All of the words of your team's colour have been selected -- you win
-* All of the Blue tiles have been found -- the team loses
+* All of the words of the other team's colour have been selected -- you lose
-* The single *Assassin* tile is found -- the team loses
+* You select the assassin tile -- you lose

-## Competition Rules

-Competition results will be scored by the number of turns required to guess all 8 red words.
-Scores will be calculated in an inverse proportional fashion, so the lower the better.

-* The average number of turns the codemaster/guesser takes will be the score given to each paired bot.
-* Guessing an assassin-linked word or the 7 blue words before all 8 red words will result in an instant loss and a score of 25 turns or points.

-Codemaster bots will be swapped and trialed with multiple guessers and conversely guesser bots will be swapped with codemasters to ensure and maximize variability and fairness.

-In other words you'll be paired up with other player's bots, and scored/tested to see how well your AI can perform within a more general context of Natural Language Understanding.

 ## Prerequisite: Installation and Downloads
 Note: The installation of the [Anaconda Distribution](https://www.anaconda.com/distribution/) should be used for certain dependencies to work without issues.
 Also installing NLTK and gensim through conda is much simpler and less time consuming than the below alternatives.